Elephant bird: Discovery

-Elephant birds have been extinct since at least the 17th century. Étienne de Flacourt, a French governor of Madagascar during the 1640s and 1650s, mentioned an ostrich-like bird, said to inhabit unpopulated regions, although it is unclear whether he was repeating folk tales from generations earlier.
-In 1659, Flacourt wrote of the "vouropatra – a large bird which haunts the Ampatres and lays eggs like the ostriches; so that the people of these places may not take it, it seeks the most lonely places."
+Elephant birds have been extinct since at least the 17th century. Étienne de Flacourt, a French governor of Madagascar during the 1640s and 1650s, mentioned the Vouron patra, an ostrich-like bird.
+This has generally been taken as a reference to elephant birds, although it has been argued that he may have been repeating folk tales from generations earlier.
+In his 1658 work, Histoire de la grande isle Madagascar, Flacourt wrote of the bird (in translation):

+Vouron patra, it is a large bird that lives in the Ampatres [an old name for the Androy region in southern Madagascar], & makes eggs like the Ostrich, it is a kind of Ostrich, the inhabitants of those parts cannot catch it, it seeks the most deserted places.

 There has been speculation, especially popular in the latter half of the 19th century, that the legendary roc from the accounts of Marco Polo was ultimately based on elephant birds, but this is disputed.

 Between 1830 and 1840, European travelers in Madagascar saw giant eggs and eggshells.
 British observers were more willing to believe the accounts of giant birds and eggs because they knew of the moa in New Zealand.
 In 1851 the genus Aepyornis and species A. maximus were scientifically described in a paper presented to the Paris Academy of Sciences by Isidore Geoffroy Saint-Hilaire, based on bones and eggs recently obtained from the island, which resulted in wide coverage in the popular presses of the time, particularly due to their very large eggs.
+The name "elephant bird" was in use in English to refer to Aepyornis by 1890.
+The genus Mullerornis was described in 1894 by Alphonse Milne-Edwards & Alfred Grandidier.

 Two whole eggs have been found in dune deposits in southern Western Australia, one in the 1930s (the Scott River egg) and one in 1992 (the Cervantes egg); both have been identified as Aepyornis maximus rather than Genyornis newtoni, an extinct giant bird known from the Pleistocene of Australia.
 It is hypothesized that the eggs floated from Madagascar to Australia on the Antarctic Circumpolar Current.
 Evidence supporting this is the finding of two fresh penguin eggs that washed ashore on Western Australia but may have originated in the Kerguelen Islands, and an ostrich egg found floating in the Timor Sea in the early 1990s.